 In mid-July, Lichtenberg II high-performance computer of TU Darmstadt was officially put into operation.
 Equipped with the latest technology, it sets standards in performance and energy efficiency and thus offers the best conditions for excellent research.
 Our two-minute film provides insights into the ceremonial inauguration and a tour of the high-performance computer.

 In 2020, the first expansion stage of the Lichtenberg II system with 643 computing nodes was put into operation; this will be expanded by 581 computing nodes with the second expansion stage.
-Together, the two expansion stages will provide their users with a theoretical peak performance of approximately 8.5 petaflops per second (PFlop/s) through processors and 1.7 petaflops per second through accelerators.
+Together, the two expansion stages will provide a theoretical peak performance of approximately 8.5 petaflops per second (PFlop/s) through processors and 1.7 petaflops per second through accelerators.
 The main memory totals 563 terabytes, the storage system for data around 6 petabytes.

 Energy-efficient computer systems and sustainable use are key goals for TU Darmstadt.
 For this reason, the waste heat from Lichtenberg II is not simply released into the environment, but during the heating period, a significant portion is fed into the district heating network that connects all buildings on the Lichtwiese campus.